pixelpawnshop/Brandenburg-Flood-Risk/README.md

 - Historical flood event markers
 - Damage cost estimation models
 - Support for custom flood scenarios
-- Multi-language support (German/English toggle)

-## 🤝 Contributing

-This is a portfolio project, but suggestions and feedback are welcome!
-Feel free to open issues or submit pull requests.

 ## 📄 License

-MIT License - feel free to use this project for your own portfolio or learning purposes.
+MIT License - feel free to use this project for learning purposes.

-## 👤 Author

-Developed as a demonstration of GIS and flood risk management capabilities for job applications in the environmental sector.

 ---